processism/processism.github.io/introduction-to-processism.md

 If the water stops flowing, the whirlpool disappears.
 The whirlpool isn't an object in the river; it's a pattern the flowing water makes.
 No flow, no whirlpool.

-This simple observation contains the heart of our findings: **what we usually call "things" might actually be patterns in flowing processes**.
+This simple observation leads to a profound insight: **what we call "things" are actually patterns in flowing processes**.

 ## You Are Like the Whirlpool